IJCEP Copyright © 2007-All rights reserved.

 Supplementary data: Supplementary tables 1-3

-Address all correspondences to: Christine A. Iacobuzio-Donahue, MD, PhD, The Johns Hopkins Hospital, Division of
+Address all correspondence to: Christine A. Iacobuzio-Donahue, MD, PhD, The Johns Hopkins Hospital, Division of Gastrointestinal/Liver

 ciacobu@jhmi.edu.